Tom284/portfolio-minor-iot/Lesson 3/README.md

 ### Observations
 * Just like the LED, the button is also inverted.

-## Helping Maltie part 1
+## Helping Maltie
 * I helped Maltie with setting up her raspberry pi.
 Since I had already wressled a bit with this the previous 2 days, I knew exectly what we had to do and it was easy to get her raspberry pi setup.
 It did take a bit of time as there were quite a bit of downloads.
+I then helped Maltie with the exercices of today, pretty soon we ran into issues though as Maltie's pc didn't recognize that an ESP8266 had been connected to het device.
+We got recommended to install Arduino IDE onto the raspberry pi.
+But to do this Maltie needed a different screen so we had to wait for her dad to bring one.

 ## Two buttons and 2 lights
 * The second assignment of the day was to have 3 ESP8266, one with 2 lights, one with a button and another one with a button.
 The goal was then to have one button turn on/off the inbuild light of one of the ESP8266's and the other ESP8266 with the button should turn an external led on/off.
 Building the external led was pretty easy, I just googled how to do it and it seems like it is always one of the first steps that everyone takes when they start learning about IoT, so there were a lot of tutorials on the subject.
 I used [this](https://www.circuitbasics.com/arduino-basics-controlling-led/) tutorial.
 After that I could easily re-use the code I wrote this morning, I only had to make new endpoints which would allow me to turn the external led on/off.
 And I had to make one of the buttons point towards this endpoint instead of to the already existing endpoint which turned the inbuilt led on/off.
 My biggest struggle was that my laptop only has 2 available usb ports.
 Luckily on the other side of my room I have another usb endpoint.
 So I put the 2 buttons in my laptop and the lights on the other side of the room, this also helped increase how cool it felt that I was turning the lights on and off remotely.

 ![The physical setup.](https://github.com/Tom284/portfolio-minor-iot/blob/main/Lesson%203/multiple_lights_and_buttons.jpg)

-## Helping Maltie part 2
-* I then helped Maltie with the exercices of today, pretty soon we ran into issues though as Maltie's pc didn't recognize that an ESP8266 had been connected to het device.

-#

 ## Reflection

-* .....
+* I enjoyed today a lot, working with hardware over the internet was really cool.
+I myself was lucky enough to not run into any big issues today and I even had the oppertunity to help someone else (Maltie).
+I did notice that working with the small parts of hardware is very precise work, especially putting the pins in the breadboard.
+But even this I enjoy.
+I am still very excited to continue with this and I hope we get to control much more over the internet.